-Across the academic year the SIPS EBP team have been integral to support the Careers Team based within St Thomas Moore School managing the placement assessments which are a prerequisite before students to take part in their work experience.
-Risks are evaluated and checks undertaken to ensure Safeguarding, Health & Safety and Duty of Care processes and policies are in place.
+Across the academic year, the SIPS EBP team has been integral to support the Careers Team based within St Thomas Moore School managing the placement assessments which are a prerequisite before students can take part in their work experience.
+Risks are evaluated and checks undertaken to ensure safeguarding, health and safety, and duty of care processes and policies are in place.